Cleaveland/Price Announces Availability of StayDry® Bearings

 Corrosion Resistant Bearing Assembly with Hydrophobic Membrane Technology

-Trafford, PA— Date — Cleaveland/Price announces immediate availability of StayDry® Bearings enabling disconnect switch users to upgrade to the latest in environmental protection of disconnect switch rotating insulator bearings.
+Trafford, PA — June 19, 2023 — Cleaveland/Price announces immediate availability of StayDry® Bearings enabling disconnect switch users to upgrade to the latest in environmental protection of disconnect switch rotating insulator bearings.
 This proven technology has been used across a wide array of industries for decades to protect enclosed volumes from the effects of temperature and pressure fluctuations, moisture and contaminants.

 “There has been an industry-wide problem with the reliability of disconnect switch bearings,” says Chuck Cleaveland, founder of and Chairman of the Board of Directors for Cleaveland/Price.
 “The patented StayDry® bearing design provides unparalleled corrosion protection and reliability by keeping the bearing free of water and condensing moisture across even the most extreme environments.”